Brendon McCullum: Late career

 On 20 February 2016, in his final test in his adopted home of Christchurch, McCullum became the only member left from the last Trans-Tasman Test in Christchurch in the pre-earthquake AMI Stadium.
 The third day of the test was the 5th anniversary of the 2011 Christchurch earthquake.
 He hit his 102nd career six to surpass Adam Gilchrist as the most prolific six-hitter in test cricket.
-He went on to score a century off 54 balls, beating the joint record by West Indian Viv Richard and Pakistani Misbah-ul-Haq's record for the fastest test century by 2 balls.
+He went on to score a century off 54 balls, beating the joint record by West Indian Viv Richards and Pakistani Misbah-ul-Haq for the fastest test century by 2 balls.
 He also became the second player since Jason Gillespie to score a hundred or more in his final test.
 McCullum also recorded the highest (170) runs scorer by the captain in farewell test and 1st captain to score a ton in farewell test.
 He also took four catches as a fielder at first slip, deputising for the injured Ross Taylor.

 On 22 February 2016, McCullum played his last innings in a Test Match against Australia.
 He scored 25 off 27, when he was dismissed by Josh Hazlewood one ball after hitting him for a 6.
 McCullum was given a guard of honour upon entry onto the field, and was given a standing ovation once dismissed.
 Brendon McCullum on his retirement said that the time was right to quit international cricket and said that he hopefully left and brought some fun and enjoyment and some real culture back into the set-up in the time that he had as captain.

 In September 2018, he was named as the Icon Player for Kandahar's squad in the first edition of the Afghanistan Premier League tournament.

 In July 2019, he was selected to play for the Glasgow Giants in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, in August 2019 he retired from all forms of cricket.